 Skin Tags

-Skin tags are growths of skin that protrude from the skin’s surface.
-They are common in adults and are not harmful but can become bothersome in some cases depending on their location.
-Commonly, they appear in areas where the skin folds or rubs together, such as the thighs, neck, underarms, under the breasts, or around the eyes.
+Skin tags are small growths that extend from the surface of the skin.
+They are common in adults and are not usually harmful, but they can sometimes cause discomfort depending on where they are located.
+They often appear in areas where the skin folds or rubs together, such as the neck, underarms, thighs, under the breasts, or around the eyes.

 Skin tags check at The DOC Clinic 1